 Women & Activism in the Westside

-This exhibit tells a more inclusive story of women activists in the Westside.
-Women who marched, boycotted and rallied for social change.
-Women who organized church tamaladas, circulated petitions and spoke out at city council meetings.
-Women who led school PTAs and shared their homes with families displaced by flooded neighborhoods.
-Women who celebrated their identity and culture and challenged male-dominated industries.
-Politicians, neighborhood activists, educators, labor leaders, journalists, ranchera singers and carpa performers.
-Women who intentionally worked toward the change they wished to see.
-Women who acted on what they believe.
-Women who are remembered by their daughters and granddaughters, who are vital members of la comunidad del Westside.
+This exhibit was launched on August 26, 2020, to mark the one hundredth anniversary of the ratification of the 19th Amendment of the U.S. Constitution, which legalized women’s right to vote.
+As this exhibit grows, we continue to gather and share the stories of women activists in the Westside.
+Women who march and rally for social change.
+Women who fight against racism and injustice.
+Women who serve their communities through organizing church tamaladas, circulating petitions and speaking out at city council meetings.
+Women who lead school PTAs and share their homes with families displaced by flooded neighborhoods.
+Women who celebrate their cultural identity and challenge male-dominated industries.
+Politicians, neighborhood activists, educators, labor leaders, journalists, writers, musicians and visual artists.
+Women who intentionally work toward the change they wish to see and act on what they believe.
+Women who are remembered by their daughters and granddaughters, and women who are vital members of la comunidad del Westside.

 Explore these stories of women activists in the Westside.